 » Terraform Plugin Types

 Terraform is logically split into two main parts: Terraform Core and Terraform Plugins.
-Each plugin exposes an implementation for a specific service, such as the AWS provider or bash provisioner.
+Each plugin exposes an implementation for a specific service, such as the AWS provider or the cloud-init provider.
 Terraform Plugins are written in Go and are executable binaries executed as a separate process and communicate with the main Terraform binary over an RPC interface.
 The network communication and RPC is handled automatically by higher-level Terraform libraries, so developers need only worry about the implementation of their specific Plugin behavior.

 Providers are the most common type of Plugin, which expose the features that a